 If your vessel has a depth sounder and a GPS then you too can take part in this hugely beneficial project.
-All that is required for you to be able to participate is the quick and simple DIY installation of one of TeamSurv’s smart data logging modules that continuously records your GPS position and depth data.
+All that is required for you to be able to participate in the quick and simple DIY installation of one of TeamSurv’s smart data logging modules that continuously records your GPS position and depth data.

 Currently, TeamSurv will loan one of its USB data loggers free of charge to anyone who wishes to participate in the project, in return for a commitment to upload the recorded data occasionally.
 This merely requires you to remove the USB stick supplied with the logger from time to time, plug it into any computer with a USB port and Internet access, and upload the collected information to its database with a few simple mouse clicks.

 This spring TeamSurv will also be launching a Wi-Fi version of its data logger that will be able to transfer the recorded data directly onto a smart device such as a tablet or smartphone.
-This will not only make uploading easier, but will also enable the user to view all of the data available within their NMEA-0183/2000 instrument network on a free app available from TeamSurv.
+This will not only make uploading easier but will also enable the user to view all of the data available within their NMEA-0183/2000 instrument network on a free app available from TeamSurv.
 Although there will be a one-off charge of £99 for this Wi-Fi device, the app and all future software updates will be totally free.

 Additionally, all participants will have access to their own tracked data, which, once processed by TeamSurv, will be made available for you to view online or download and view locally on the app.

-Initially TeamSurv is concentrating on the Channel Islands, Balearics, Waddensee and Mauritius, which are its ‘base platform’ trial areas.
-But it will be expanding worldwide next year, so they’re happy to provide loggers for anyone whose interested, regardless of where they’re cruising to.
+Initially, TeamSurv is concentrating on the Channel Islands, Balearics, Waddensee and Mauritius, which are its ‘base platform’ trial areas.
+But it will be expanding worldwide next year, so they’re happy to provide loggers for anyone who’s interested, regardless of where they’re cruising to.
 It already has some in the Antarctic and a few other ‘out of the way’ places!
 It also has a few other technical launches to come later this year, including NMEA-2000 compatibility and the ability to transmit the recorded data over AIS, so it will be an evolving process.

 If you are interested in helping to take marine cartography to another level and would like to participate in this project please go onto the website www.teamsurv.com for further details, including equipment compatibility information.